LetMyPeopleCode/InterviewQuestions/Data Structures - Reverse a Doubly Linked List/README.md

 Then I created a tracking variable called `old` to let me walk the list... backward from the `tail` object.
 Then a `while` loop until there was nothing in `old` (eventually `old = old.prev` would turn `old`'s value to `null` and stop the loop).

 The loop adds the values from the current list to `reversed` in reverse order.
 The list's own `add` method creates all the new `next`/`prev` values in the proper sequence and relationship.
-When the loop is done, swap `reversed`'s `head` and `tail` values for the current list's and when the method finishes, `reversed`'s memory is released.
+When the loop is done, swap `reversed`'s `head` and `tail` values for the current list's and the list is reversed.

-If I wanted to make sure I didn't have to wait for the garbage collector, I could explicitly delete `reversed` and that might speed up freeing the memory.

 ## Solution
 ```javascript